python/cpython/Doc/library/statistics.rst

    Return the ``(intercept, slope)`` tuple of the `simple linear regression
    <https://en.wikipedia.org/wiki/Simple_linear_regression>`_
-   parameters.
+   parameters estimated using ordinary least squares.
 Simple linear regression describes relationship between *regressor* and *dependent variable* in terms of linear function:

       *dependent_variable = intercept + slope * regressor + noise*

-   where ``intercept`` and ``slope`` are the regression parameters that are estimated, and noise term is an unobserved random variable, for the variability of the data that was not explained byt the linear regression (it is equal to the difference between prediction and the actual values of dependent variable).
+   where ``intercept`` and ``slope`` are the regression parameters that are estimated, and noise term is an unobserved random variable, for the variability of the data that was not explained by the linear regression (it is equal to the difference between prediction and the actual values of dependent variable).

-   Both inputs must be of the same length (no less than two), and :func:`stdev` of both inputs needs to be greater then zero, otherwise :exc:`StatisticsError` is raised.
+   Both inputs must be of the same length (no less than two), and regressor needs not to be constant, otherwise :exc:`StatisticsError` is raised.

    For example, if we took the data on the data on `release dates of the Monty Python films <https://en.wikipedia.org/wiki/Monty_Python#Films>`_, and used